QubesOS/qubes-doc/Multi-factorAuthentication.md

 --------------------------

  1. Start with a minimal template.
 In this example, we'll use the [minimal Fedora template][FedoraMinimal].
-Download it if you haven't already done so:
+Get it if you haven't already done
+    so:

         [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-fedora-21-minimal